 Scholarships and Financial Aid

 The Department of Industrial and Manufacturing Engineering awards scholarships annually.
 The academic scholarships for freshmen are coordinated through the Office of Admission.
 These scholarships include the Helgason Scholarship, which is available only to College of Engineering students.
-Other forms of financial aid are available through the Office of Student Financial Services.
+Other forms of financial aid are available through the Office of Financial Aid and Scholarships.

 |First Year Experience|